TheNamlessGuy/NamBot/README.md

 `removeloggerchannel`-> Removes the current logger channel from the server
 `addcustom` -> Adds custom commands.
 See `addcustom help` for detailed info
 `removecustom command` -> Removes a custom command by the name "command"
+`customlist` -> Lists all the current custom commands

 ###### Image Commands
 `pat @user` -> Pats that user (creates gif)